imazen/dockerfiles_imageflow/imageflow_base_os/README.md

 It should be rebuilt every commit, master -> latest, (v[0-9].*) -> $1

-ubuntu:xenial with imageflow user account - updated with sudo wget libcurl4-openssl-dev  curl libssl-dev ca-certificates libpng-dev
+ubuntu:bionic with imageflow user account - updated with sudo wget libcurl4-openssl-dev  curl libssl-dev ca-certificates libpng-dev